6502bench

 t2-20a7

-Double-click on the JSR opcode on line $2045 to jump to L20A7.
+Double-click on the JSR opcode on line $2045 to jump way down to L20A7.
 The code here just loads a value from $3000 into the accumulator and returns, so not much to see here.
 Hit the back-arrow in the toolbar to jump back to the JSR.

 t2-2048